LTC Risk Identification Guide

 Reconciliation → Administration → Adverse Effects

-Side effects and sedation monitoring, especially after new orders or dose changes.
+Side-effect and sedation monitoring, especially after new orders, dosage changes, or psychotropic use.

-High-risk medications review (anticoagulants, opioids, insulin, antipsychotics, benzodiazepines).
+High-risk medication review for anticoagulants, opioids, insulin, antipsychotics, and benzodiazepines.

 Red Flags

-Error PatternMedication errors, omissions, late administration, or inconsistent MAR vs nursing documentation.
+Error PatternMedication errors, omissions, late administration, or inconsistent MAR versus nursing documentation.

 Escalation FailureAdverse effects documented without timely physician notification or medication adjustment.